Nursery

 Our main focus in Nursery is developing good Speaking and Listening Skills and fostering Early Reading and Writing Skills.

 SPEAKING AND LISTENING – The children will engage in a wide range of play-based activities – supported by adults to encourage conversation skills and extend the children’s vocabulary.
 We will develop good listening skills during carpet time with a range of stories, rhymes, songs and listening games.
+We sing nursery rhymes every day before home time.

 READING – The very first step for learning to read is to develop a love of books.
 So we will share super stories every day.
 We share a story during whole class carpet time.
 We also read books in small groups and to individual children in the story corner throughout the day.
 We often read the same books over and over so that the children become familiar with them.
 The children will start having favourite stories and ask for them.
 They may begin to recite the stories by themselves.
 We will also encourage the children to look at books by themselves so that they become familiar with handling books – holding them the right way up and turning the pages one at a time going left to right – these are all early reading skills that the children need to learn.
+We will visit our school library once a week to share books together.

 WRITING – Early writing begins with MARK MAKING.
 The children will eventually learn how to hold a pencil properly and to make a variety of pre-writing marks – lines, circles, crosses and zig zags .
 Before this happens, the children need to build up strength in their hand and finger muscles.
 Our continuous provision includes lots of activities designed to develop fine motor skills.
 For example, digging in sand, pouring water from jugs, putting pegs in peg boards, threading beads, scribbling with a variety of writing materials (chalks, crayons, felt pens, paint brushes), peeling satsumas and bananas, etc. As children become ready, we will help them to start writing their first initial and then their name.
 This will be their first introduction to writing letter shapes.